 IoT technology brings new levels of productivity - but it is also susceptible to any cloud/ factory communications loss, and no-one may be available to reset after a connection fault.

-The Teldat 5Ge easily adds quality transparent backup and WAN resilience to IoT infrastructures, simply by plugging its single cable into an existing factory router of any brand.
+The Teldat-5Ge easily adds quality transparent backup and 5G Network resilience to IoT infrastructures, simply by plugging its single cable into an existing factory router of any brand.
 If the primary connection breaks, it automatically and without intervention fails over to 5G.
 And full 5G connectivity gives the IoT equipment the uncompromised high data rates and low latency often essential for real time machine operations.

 The small, light Teldat-5Ge can readily be positioned in a location which is environmentally benign while offering good 5G radio coverage.
 And, unlike other 5G devices, it is fully compliant with many service providers’ radio requirements.